 2. Try Double Shampooing

 Another way to prevent strands from getting weighed down by excess oil and buildup is by double shampooing.
 It’s exactly what it sounds like!
-Simply wash your hair twice (with a SLS sulphate-free shampoo, please), massaging your scalp gently with your fingertips to remove any stubborn dirt or oil.
+Simply wash your hair twice (with a sulphate-free shampoo, please), massaging your scalp gently with your fingertips to remove any stubborn dirt or oil.

 3. Use the Right Hair Brush